 When we speak about justice, or to be more precise- the lack of it, we have to acknowledge the consistent bullying and intimidation strategies that SJP has been using against pro-Israel organizations on American colleges.
 One particular place seems to hold the record for these kinds of incidents- the University of California at Irvine (UCI).
 Its history goes way back to hosting Amir Abdel Malik Ali in 2006 who accused the Jewish state of perpetrating a genocide against the Palestinian people (whose population has quadrupled since 1948).
 He also described Israel as the “Fourth Reich” and described Jews as the “New Nazis.”

-In 2010, SJP activists disrupted a speech by Israeli Ambassador Michael Oren.
+In 2010, activists disrupted a speech by Israeli Ambassador Michael Oren.
 This action prompted the arrest of eleven members of the Muslim Student Union (MSU).
-In response to this disruption, UCI suspended the chapter for a year, but the group’s aggressive anti-Zionist activities continued.
+In response to this disruption, UCI suspended the chapter for a year, but in the long-term nothing changed.

 Two years later, UCI’s student government became one of the first in the nation to pass a the Boycott, Divestment and Sanctions (BDS) resolution against Israel.
 Following those events, SJP has been a pioneer in organizing an “Israel Apartheid Week” each spring and a leader at disruptions of Israel events on campus.
 On May 18, 2016, Students Supporting Israel (SSI) hosted the film screening “Beneath the Helmet,” which told the stories of five IDF soldiers.
 SJP aggressively disrupted the event, blocking exits and entrances, which caused the students in the room to be escorted out by the police.
 The day after the disruption, Chancellor Gillman sent out an email, stating that the incident that occurred on campus had “crossed the line of civility.”
 In response, legal observers from the National Lawyers Guild (NLG) commented that “allegations against SJP at UCI are part of a larger ‘“concerted effort’” to intimidate and silence activists for Palestine.”